dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 𝜋 × (3×10−10 m)2

-To evaluate this expression in your head, divide the calculation into three steps—doing the most important first.
+To evaluate this expression in your head, divide the calculation into three steps — doing the most important first.

 1. Units.
 The numerator contains cubic meters; the denominator contains square meters.
-Their quotient is meters to the first power—as it should be for a mean free path.
+Their quotient is meters to the first power — as it should be for a mean free path.

 2. Powers of ten.
 The numerator contains −2 powers of ten.
 The denominator contains 3 powers of ten: 23 in Avogadro's number and −20 in (10−10)2.
 The quotient is −5 powers of ten.
 Along with the units, the expression so far is 10−5 meters.